mamun700263/Beautiful_soup/interview/Intermediate.md

 ### **Best Practice**
 For efficient traversal, **use `.select()` for complex queries**, while **`.find()` & `.find_all()`** work best for structured searches. 🚀

-That explanation is good, but it's a bit vague.
-You should definitely add examples to make it clearer.
-Here's a refined version with examples:

 ---